bitcointoronto/hack.to/content/en/blog/bitcoin-wallet-overview.md

 >
 > It's important for users to carefully read and follow instructions provided by the wallet upon seed creation, and to take the necessary precautions to ensure the security of their funds.

-## Backing Up – Seed Storage
+## Backing Up – Seed Storage {#12-24-WORD-SEED-MNEMONIC-PHRASE-STORAGE}

-> The best ways to backup your bitcoin mnemonic phrase (also known as a seed phrase or recovery phrase) include:
+> A bitcoin mnemonic phrase (AKA seed phrase or recovery phrase) consists of 12 or 24 words which can be used to restore your funds if the wallet's device is lost.
+Software wallets provide 12 words which have `128-bit` entropy and hardware wallets provide 24 words which are `256-bit` entropy.
+As long as the seed is properly generated[^2], there is no difference in terms of security because bitcoin itself targets the `128-bit` security level.
+A useful reason to use a 24 word seed would be splitting up your written backup into two parts with both required to restore funds.
+If an attacker obtained one of the word lists, they would still be insurmountable `128-bit` security.
 >
+> If you're using a BIP39 compatible wallet then you can input the seed into any wallet which supports BIP39.
+>
+> The best ways to backup your seed include:
+>
 > 1. Write it down: The most common and recommended way to backup your mnemonic phrase is to write it down on a piece of paper or other physical medium.
 Make sure to write it legibly, and store it in a secure location such as a safe or a lockbox.
 It's also a good idea to make multiple copies and store them in different locations.
 > 2. Use a metal backup: You can also use a metal backup, which is a small metal plate that is etched with your mnemonic phrase.
 Metal backups are highly durable and can provide additional protection against physical damage or destruction.
 Again, make sure to store your metal backup in a secure location.
-> 3. Use a passphrase: You can add an additional layer of security to your mnemonic phrase by using a passphrase.
-A passphrase is a word or phrase that you add to your mnemonic phrase when you set up your wallet.
-This can provide an additional layer of protection against attackers who may be able to access your mnemonic phrase.
-Strong passphrases are recommended to ensure brute forcing is impossible.
+> 3. Use a passphrase[^3]: You can add an additional layer of security to your mnemonic phrase by using a passphrase which is highly recommended.
+A passphrase is a word or phrase that you add to your mnemonic phrase when you set up your BIP39 wallet.
+Keep in mind when adding a passphrase to a BIP39 generated seed you are creating a new wallet.
+So in theory, if an attacker found your seed and tried restoring funds there would be no balance because it is a separate wallet.
 > 4. Non-cryptographic split.
 You can split up the words and spread them out geographically.
 > 5. Cryptographic split: You can split your mnemonic phrase into multiple parts using a cryptographic technique called Shamir's Secret Sharing.
 This allows you to store the different parts in different locations or with different people, so no single person or location has access to your entire backup.
 This can provide an additional layer of security against theft or loss.
 > 6. QR codes: You can also store your mnemonic phrase as a series of QR codes.
 This allows you to easily scan the codes using a smartphone or other device to recover your backup.
 Make sure to store the QR codes in a secure location to prevent unauthorized access.
-Some wallets nowadays allow users to export their seed into QR format even.
+Some wallets nowadays allow users to export their seed into QR format, and even encrypt it.
 >
-> It's important to remember that your mnemonic phrase is the key to access your bitcoin wallet, so it's essential to keep it safe and secure.
-Always take precautions to protect your backup, and never share your mnemonic phrase with anyone else.
+> **`It's important to remember that your mnemonic phrase is the key to access your bitcoin wallet, so it's essential to keep it safe and secure.
+Always take precautions to protect your backup, and NEVER SHARE YOUR MNEMONIC PHRASE WITH ANYONE ELSE!`**

 [^1]: Partially signed bitcoin transactions are the most common way to send coins with air-gapped hardware wallets.
 The way it works is using QR codes, where device #1 partially signs the transaction.
 Then device #2 completes the transaction by providing the necessary amount of signatures necessary for the transaction to process and get broadcasted to the network.

+[^2]: When using a FOSS bitcoin wallet and creating the seed it is generated client-side(user wallet), not server-side(wallet provider), which means only that device receives the seed information.
+Even better is to complete this process offline.

+[^3]: When creating a passphrase ensure it is a strong passphrase.
+Make it a decent length with capital and lower case letters, special characters, etc. so it is impossible to brute force if found.
+Spaces are accepted as a character.